What Makes New Orleans So Fun? These Experiences Say It All

 If you’re interested in the artistic process of creating Mardi Gras floats and you’d like to walk among them in a big warehouse, head to Mardi Gras World.

 Near the convention center on the Mississippi River, this is a 400,000-square-foot space where floats are made and stored.
 Watch an introductory film (and try a slice of king cake), see artists at work, and wander through the warehouse to see the floats up close.
-Characters depicted on the hundreds of floats include the cast of the Wizard of Oz, Buzz Lightyear, the band Kiss, King Kong, Marilyn Monroe, Shrek, and Tiana.
+Characters depicted on the hundreds of floats include the cast of The Wizard of Oz, Buzz Lightyear, the band Kiss, King Kong, Marilyn Monroe, Shrek, and Tiana.

 Bite into a Po’ Boy at Mother’s